rug-oop-2024/oop-24-25-final-project-4/app/core/instructions.md

 ### Train the model
 Make sure the pipeline summary is correctly stating your selections and click `Train the model` to train the model with your data.
+This pipeline will be added to the deployment page, your previously made pipelines can be found there as well.